LSE - Small Logo

 Editing Process and Publication

-• Submitted reviews and articles will be reviewed by the Managing Editor, who will undertake a copy-edit and proofread of the piece to enhance readability, minimise typographical errors and ensure factual accuracy.
+• We set a timeframe of six to eight weeks between the reviewer receiving the book and submitting the review.
+Submitted reviews and articles will then be assessed by the Managing Editor, who will undertake a copy-edit and proofread of the piece to enhance readability, minimise typographical errors and ensure factual accuracy.

 • You will then be sent feedback and a copy-edited version of the essay.
 You will be given the opportunity to respond to comments and to undertake any further edits before a final version is agreed.